 Now that you have created a new form on your website, you want to make sure you test it for any errors or mistakes before you publish it.
-It’s never a good feeling to realize that a form hasn’t been working as intended, especially if you’re counting on it to accept registrations or important supporter information.
+It’s never a good feeling to realize that a form hasn’t been working as intended, especially if you’re counting on it to accept registrations, payments or important supporter information.

 Ensure the Form is Embedded on a Page